National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Section 4(b)(2) of the ESA grants the Secretary discretion to exclude a particular area if the benefits of exclusion outweigh the benefits of designation.
 Accordingly, during the information-gathering phase, we are seeking input on the benefit of designating areas as critical habitat.
 In particular, we seek information on the conservation value of potential critical habitat based on the quality and quantity of the essential feature(s) and on the difficulty of restoring the quality and quantity where those features have been limited or degraded.
 Federal agencies, States, Tribes and others have already compiled a great deal of information on the historic and present importance of different areas to salmonid conservation.
 Some general types of information include stream habitat inventories, juvenile and spawning fish surveys, redd and dam counts, angler harvest records, and tagged fish recoveries.
 In some cases it may not be known whether an area was historically productive.
 Areas might also be considered to have a high potential if they possess characteristics of other highly productive areas.

 As noted earlier in this notice, our determination of an area's conservation value will consider the plans, analyses and recommendations provided by recovery planning teams and boards.
 We also seek input on the best methods for evaluating the conservation value of potential critical habitat areas.
 We are interested in information relevant to monetizing the conservation value of an area, or to ranking the conservation benefits in an ordinal manner if full monetization is not possible.
-Finally, we are seeking input on information relevant to determining if excluding an area from designation will result in the extinction of the species.
+Finally, we are seeking input on information relevant to determining if excluding an Start Printed Page 1398area from designation will result in the extinction of the species.

 The Appropriate Geographic Scale for Weighing the Benefits of Exclusion and Benefits of Designation